Sleep

 Who does it affect?

-- Sleep problems affect more than one-third of infants and 20 per cent of mothers report severe, persistent baby sleep problems in the first year.
+• 20 per cent of mothers report severe and persistent baby sleep problems in the first year of life.

-- Up to 70 per cent of children with attention deficit hyperactivity disorder suffer from behavioural or medically-based sleep problems and up to 80 per cent of children on the autism spectrum have sleep difficulties.
+• Up to 70 per cent of children with ADHD suffer from behavioural or medically-based sleep problems and up to 80 per cent of children on the autism spectrum have sleep difficulties.

 Our sleep research